 Here in Alaska weather can be very unpredictable; it could rain or snow, only to be followed by beautiful blue skies all in one day, or even one hour!
 Weather is not a reason to be worried or cancel your shoot.
-I love shooting in the rain and snow; it can be such a fun change of mood and lighting!
+I love shooting in the rain and snow; it can be such a fun change of mood and lighting.

 Surprisingly, overcast days where there is no sun at all can sometimes be better for photos.
 When it is sunny, people tend to squint, especially children and harsh shadows can occur.
 So there is no need to wait for a sunny day to schedule your session!
 Embrace the Alaskan elements, whatever they may be!

 The best time to shoot on a sunny day would be in the evening, when the sun is lower in the sky.
 When shooting in Homer, the sun is usually behind the mountains and can wash them out so sometimes they don't show up well.
 Regardless of the weather, Homer is gorgeous!

 I do not give deposit refunds if you decide to cancel because of weather.
 Of course, there are some exceptions, if you are doing family photos and have an infant or a small child that you are worried about getting cold or wet, I am happy to reschedule or wait out the storm!
 Communication is key, so please let me know if you have any concerns prior to your session!

 Weather & Cancelation Policy:

 Weather is at times unpredictable in Alaska, we can get a little bit of everything in the same day.
 The rain and the long winters is what makes our beautiful summers so amazing and long anticipated!